 ...and Over-sized Props

-For the regular-sized villagers, large-scale props were created for them to interact with.
-These included a large-scale roasted duck for the town barbecue, a large hand and part of an arm to simulate Rick(Robert Random) holding the Sheriff's scared daughter, a pair of giant prop legs to simulate Fred standing around, and a large-scale recreation of a female torso for several scenes where Horsey interacted with the 30-foot giantess, Merrie.
+For the normal-sized people, large-scale props were created for them to interact with.
+These included items as as two large roasted duck carcasses for the town barbecue, a pair of legs to simulate Fred (Beau Bridges) standing amongst the villagers, and a large-scale recreation of a female torso for several scenes where Horsey (Johnny Crawford) interacted with the 30-foot giantess, Merrie.

 The above shots show red lines around the areas that were matted out in the shot.
 The way to tell which part of the scene was shot first is to look at the film quality of certain sections of the film.
 The more faded a scene is, is proof that that part of the shot was done first (one downside of film is that everytime you use it, it loses some of it's quality).